LucasDelfino92/morrowindsharp/mw#.md

 	<summary>v2.6 (July 5th)</summary>

 - This is a complete overhaul of Morrowind#, where both Morrowind++ Part 1 and Morrowind++ Part 2 have been merged into one guide, and Morrowind Part 2.x and Morrowind# additional mods have been brought over as additional "optional" mods.
 This way everything will be contained in just one page.
-- Split Bitter Coast Sounds, Master Index, and Helm of Tohan official plugins into the Visuals, Gameplay, and Content sections.
+- Split the Bitter Coast Sounds and Master Index official plugins into the Visuals and Gameplay sections.
-- Removed Unofficial Morrowind Official Plugins Patched, and with it, Siege at Firemoth.
+- Removed Unofficial Morrowind Official Plugins Patched, and with it, Helm of Tohan and Siege at Firemoth.
+Glorified quest mods have no place in this guide when there are so many better (and also compatible) quest mods out there.
 - Moved Memory Monitor to MWSE fixes.
 - Moved Just Drop It to MWSE fixes.
 - Moved Adamantium Ore Fix to Non-purist fixes.